jangdan/book/src/ch18-01-what-is-oo.md

 another object’s definition, thus gaining the parent object’s data and behavior without you having to define them again.

-If a language must have inheritance to be object oriented, then Rust is not such a language.
+If a language must have inheritance to be object-oriented, then Rust is not such a language.
 There is no way to define a struct that inherits the parent struct’s fields and method implementations without using a macro.